 – Street light wire (pole to pole servicing street lights)

 City staff is available to speak to groups or individuals regarding tree care concerns.
-Brochures are available that cover a wide variety of tree maintenance issues in the Urban Forestry Division office, located on the second floor of City Hall at 401 South Park Avenue
+Brochures are available that cover a wide variety of tree maintenance issues upon request.

 - Building Permit Checklist (Commercial)